PlaidCloud/website/content/en/docs/reference/command-line-tools-reference/kubelet-tls-bootstrapping.md

 ### Certificate Rotation

-Kubernetes v1.8 and higher kubelet implements __beta__ features for enabling rotation of its client and/or serving certificates.
+PlaidCloud v1.8 and higher kubelet implements __beta__ features for enabling rotation of its client and/or serving certificates.
 These can be enabled through the respective `RotateKubeletClientCertificate` and `RotateKubeletServerCertificate` feature flags on the kubelet and are enabled by